 Front handsprings can be intimidating at first.
 Breaking the skill down into progressions builds confidence and proper technique.
 Here are some drills to start mastering the front handspring:

-- Handstand against wall
+• Handstand against wall

-- Handstand holds
+• Handstand holds

-- Handstand pops or jumps – push through shoulders to jump to inverted
+• Handstand pops or jumps – push through shoulders to jump to inverted

-- Handstand forward rolls – roll out of a handstand
+• Handstand forward rolls – roll out of a handstand

-- Handstand to Bridge
+• Handstand to Bridge

 These drills isolate the takeoff, inverted position and landing phases.
 Master each piece separately before combining them for the full handspring.
 Use mats, inclines and spotters as needed for support.
-Developing proper technique ensures safety and success.
+Developing proper techniques ensures safety and success.

-Common Front Handspring Errors
+Common Handspring Errors

 Mastering front handsprings takes time and practice.
 Patience is key.
 Here are some common faults and how to fix them:

 Bent arms – Causes unsafe impact on the shoulders.
-Keep arms straight and locked throughout rotation.
+Keep arms straight and locked throughout the rotation.
 Strengthen arms and shoulders.

 Piked body – Losing tight body position prevents proper rotation.
 Focus on reaching tall through your toes and chest.
 Strengthen lower abs.